Touch the Sun (TV series): Premise

-When Kate turns fourteen she feels like the luckiest girl in the world.
-She has heaps of friends, a gorgeous home and very wealthy parents. her parents even gift her a seven meter yacht christened 'Princess Kate'.
+When Kate (Justine Clarke) turns fourteen, she feels like the luckiest girl in the world.
+She has great friends, a gorgeous home and very wealthy parents.
+Her parents even gift her a seven metre yacht, christened 'Princess Kate'.

 Shortly afterwards, Kate finds out she was adopted.
 At first she's angry, but later she is left feeling distraught.
-She starts to lose interest in all the things she once loved, including her schoolwork and practicing the piano.
+She starts to lose interest in all the things she once loved, including her schoolwork and practising the piano.
 Kate wants to learn why she was never told of this before, and most importantly, she wants to find out who she really is.
 Her parents are hurt and upset by Kate's reaction, but she insists that she must find her 'real' parents.

-Kate sets out to conduct her own research and with help from a volunteer group she is almost certain she's tracked down her 'real' mother's telephone number.
-She gathers up the courage to call, but when she does she gets the phone slammed down in her ear and is left feeling absolutely crushed.
+Kate sets out to conduct her own research and with help from a volunteer group she is almost certain she has tracked down her 'real' mother's telephone number.
+She gathers up the courage to call, but when she does, she gets the phone slammed down in her ear and is left feeling absolutely crushed.
 Kate ends up being consumed by her own feelings, and fails to see how upset and worried she has made her adoptive parents.
-Soon the family's fortune begins to tumble and her father's business lands in trouble when his health starts failing.
+Soon the family's fortune begins to tumble, and her father's business lands in trouble when his health starts failing.

-Kate rocks up at her natural mother's home on impulse and without warning and meets a justifiably furious Glenys.
-Glenys' husband had no idea that Kate even existed.
-Kate is permitted to stay until morning on the condition that she be introduced to Glenys' other children as their second cousin.
-Despite the awkward atmosphere, Kate and Glenys' daughter, May, get on very well instantly.
-They cannot believe how much they have in common, such as their shared love of music.
+Kate impulsively visits her natural mother's home without warning where she meets a justifiably furious Glenys (Lorna Lesley), as Glenys' husband Greg (Martin Sacks) has no idea of Kate's existence.
+Kate is permitted to stay until morning, on the condition that she be introduced to Glenys' other children as their second cousin.
+Despite the awkward atmosphere, Kate and Glenys' daughter, May (Rebekah Elmaloglou) instantly gel.
+They cannot believe how much they have in common, including their shared love of music.

-The next day when Kate returns home, she starts to understand that she has put an enormous amount of strain on her adoptive parents and she reassures them that her quest is over and that she has no intention of leaving them.
-However, she does ask to let May come and stay with them when they will both be participating in a music competition in the near future.
+The next day when Kate returns home, she realises that she has put an enormous amount of strain on her adoptive parents, so she reassures them that her quest is over and that she has no intention of leaving them.
+However, she does ask to let May come and stay with them when they will both be participating in an upcoming music competition.

 A few months later the two families awkwardly meet, but this is a fulfilling moment for Kate.
 By this stage Glenys and her husband have overcome the initial anger and shock of Kate returning into Glenys' world.

-At the competition both Kate and May put on brilliant performances, but it is May who takes out the grand prize.
-Initially Kate is disappointed she did not win herself, but her affection for her sister triumphs.
+At the competition, both Kate and May put on brilliant performances, but it is May who takes out the grand prize.
+Initially Kate is disappointed that she herself she did not win, but her affection for her sister triumphs.
 Kate learns to value relationships over material possessions and suggests to her dad that they sell her new yacht in order to help solve the family's financial crisis.